arneprescher/next-photos/README.md

     // Your Nextcloud username
     define('NEXTCLOUD_USERNAME', 'your_user');

-    // An app-specific password created for this application
+    // An app-specific password created for this application.
+    // You can generate this in your Nextcloud account under Settings > Security > Devices & sessions.
     // IMPORTANT: Do not use your regular password here! define('NEXTCLOUD_PASSWORD', 'your-app-password');